YordanGeorgiev/qto/doc/md/userstories_doc.md

+##### 1.6.1.3.
+Access items by theirs ids
+As an UI user
+In order to be able to quickly access the content of a particular item I want the System to be capable to scroll to it on the top of the view port of the page after I have clicked a link to it.

 #### 1.6.2.
 View doc page print preview
 As an UI user
 In order to be able to share the documents of a qto application in pdf format or even physically print them